CodeQueen-AI/Python-Coding-Journey/README.md

 🔹 Loops : A way to repeat a task multiple times until a condition is false

 🔹 Binary Data Types : Binary data types store 0s and 1s. bytes is fixed, bytearray can change

+🔹 Number System : A number system is a way to represent and express numbers using a specific base or radix